 From this view point we saw Gemsbok, Springbok, Blue Wildebeest, Kori Bustard, plenty of Red Hartebeest and that was just the start of it.
 This is a great lodge for Landscape photography!

 Wooden walkways lead from the main area to the eight tented units the Honeymoon tent (unit number 2) is on the left of the main area and the other seven tents are on the right of the main area.

 Tent number 3 is a family unit which is close to the main building for easy access.
 All the tents have either king size or twin beds, en-suite bathrooms (toilet and hand basin), with an outdoor shower.

 (The outdoor shower is lovely for the summer months but not so great for the winter months!)

 Polentswa tented camp does not have a swimming pool due to water problems in the area, but lovely spa treatments will relax you or you can go on games drives, which are on offer either first thing in the morning or late afternoon.

 Star gazing is another treat that awaits you at the lodge.
 Both Rooiputs and Polentswa give you an option of self-drives or guided game drives, we love the flexibility that is given to the guests!

 Please be advised that there will be an update to this page by the end of December 2013 as the camp did not have furniture when we stayed there.

-For more information about Polentswa tented camp and Rooiputs luxury lodge please contact Ta Shebube using the information below:
+For more information about Polentswa tented camp and Rooiputs luxury lodge please contact Ta Shebube by clicking here

 "Your time and money are valuable and the information in this book will help you save both." - Don Stilton, Florida, USA